 - 3/4 cup Canola oil or vegetable oil

 - Preheat oven to 350 degrees F. Grease and flour an 8×4 or 9×5 inch loaf pan, set aside.

 - Place the all-purpose flour, baking soda, baking powder, cinnamon, ginger, cloves, allspice, nutmeg, and salt in a medium-size bowl and whisk to combine.
-Set aside.1 1/2 cups all-purpose flour, 1/2 teaspoon baking powder, 1 teaspoon baking soda, 1/2 teaspoon ginger, 1/4 teaspoon allspice, 1/4 teaspoon ground cloves, 1/4 teaspoon nutmeg, 3/4 teaspoon cinnamon, 1/2 teaspoon salt
+Set aside.1 1/2 cups All-purpose flour, 1/2 teaspoon Baking powder, 1 teaspoon Baking soda, 1/2 teaspoon Ground ginger, 1/4 teaspoon Ground allspice, 1/4 teaspoon Ground cloves, 1/4 teaspoon Ground nutmeg, 1 teaspoon Ground cinnamon, 1/2 teaspoon Kosher salt

 - In a large bowl beat the eggs, granulated sugar, brown sugar, and vanilla extract together on high for 30 seconds.
-Add the pumpkin puree and oil, mix well.4 large eggs, 1/4 cup brown sugar, 1 cup granulated sugar, 1/2 teaspoon vanilla extract, 3/4 cup pumpkin puree, 3/4 cup canola oil
+Add the pumpkin puree and oil, mix well.4 large Eggs, 1/4 cup Dark brown sugar, 1 cup Granulated sugar, 1/2 teaspoon Vanilla extract, 3/4 cup Pumpkin puree, 3/4 cup Canola oil

 - Bake for 50-60 minutes, or until a toothpick inserted in the center comes out clean.